 This chart from Litmus shows which email clients are the most popular based on opens.

 It’s important to know which email clients your subscribers use because each app and browser displays emails differently.
-Responsive email design has made it easy to create email marketing campaigns that look as intended across every device.
+Responsive email design has made it easy to design email marketing campaigns that look as intended across every device.
 If you’re coding your own emails, however, you’ll want to understand the differences so you can design your campaigns appropriately.

 It also helps to know that email clients have different preferred subject line lengths, preview text length, and other subtle variances when sending campaigns.